sinadarbouy/mcp-nats/README.md

 make run-sse   # Run with SSE transport make lint      # Run linters
 ```

+## Testing with stdio Transport

+For detailed instructions on how to test the MCP server using stdio transport, please refer to our [Stdio Example Guide](docs/stdio/stdio_example.md).

 ## Resources
 - [Model Context Protocol Documentation](https://modelcontextprotocol.io/introduction)